 - relationships to other alumni, supporters and friends

-- your support for the University (such as your donations, volunteering or advocacy)
+- your support for the University (for example your donations, volunteering or advocacy)

-- your engagement with the University such as event attendance, direct communications with us)
+- your engagement with the University (for example event attendance, direct communications with us)

-- how you may support us (such as likelihood and capacity to donate or volunteer)
+- how you may support us (for example likelihood and capacity to donate or volunteer)